 I was volunteering to talk for more than 100 hours with a group of total strangers — who ended up becoming my friends.

-This post explains how to sign up for the Pueblo Inglés program, what to expect and why this ‘free vacation’ could turn out to be a valuable life experience.
+This post explains how to sign up for the Pueblo Inglés program and what to expect.
+And why this ‘free vacation’ could turn out to be a valuable life experience.
 But first, here’s a video of the magical week I spent at La Alberca in Spain: